jdegand/di/README.md

 - If you wrap each row inside another component, then you can initialize a store for each wrapper component.
 - I modified the pipe just to see what it would take to achieve the result.
 - I passed currencyCode to the pipe.
 I was able to display the currencyCode but displaying the symbol doesn't seem possible without a dictionary / lookup object.
+- The `currency` object is already exported so I imported it and used the find method to get the symbol in the html.
 - I tried to use patchState inside the transform pipe but you get `Error: NG0100: ExpressionChangedAfterItHasBeenCheckedError: Expression has changed after it was checked.
 Previous value: '1000 US$'.
 Current value: '1000 €'.`
 - Also, "Writing to signals is not allowed in a `computed` or an `effect` by default.
 Use `allowSignalWrites` in the `CreateEffectOptions` to enable this inside effects."
-- The `currency` object is already exported so I imported it and used the find method to get the symbol in the html.
+- Could you combine the component store and a directive and eliminate the currency service and pipe?
+- `currency-code.directive` is my exploration of this idea.
+I was influenced by this [Angular Snippet](https://angularsnippets.dev/snippets/stateful-directive-with-output/).

 ## Useful Resources